Milo-group/MoleCLIP/README.md

 cd Code/Preprocessing
 python dataset_generation.py -dataset_name chembl_25_subset
 ```
 **Note:** This command will generate both the dataset CSV and the corresponding training images (which is recommended).
-To skip the image generation step and generate images on the fly (which may slow down the pretraining process), use the **-function fp_clustering** argument.
-However, this approach will rely on CPU processing during training, which can significantly increase the pretraining time.
+To skip the pre-training image generation step, use the **-function fp_clustering** argument.
+However, this approach will necessitate generating images on the fly, a process that relies on CPU, and will probably increase the pretraining time significantly.

 3. To run the pretraining on the chembl_25_subset dataset:
 ```